-Winter Solstice on Thursday, December 21, 2022
+Winter Solstice on Thursday, December 21, 2024

-Winter Solstice Sunrise - 07:29 AM
+Winter Solstice Sunrise - 7:29 AM

 A walk along a favorite summertime wooded path reveals the shapes of trees and their branching patterns.
 Sit still and quiet for 15 minutes and soon you will see the birds that stay with us all winter.
 Discover mosses and evergreen ground covers nestled against the rocks near the path or check the edges of a pond for ice crystals.
-Think about the bit of shelter they provide for wintering birds as they perch among the rattling leaves, away from winter’s wind.

 WHY ARE THERE STILL LEAVES ON THE TREES?

 You most likely will hear the rustle and rattle of dead leaves still clinging to the branches of some trees.
-Kathleen V. Salibury, Extension Educator, asks, "Have you ever noticed some trees hang on to their leaves after all the other have colored up and fallen to the ground?" in her article "Why Do You Just Keep Me Hanging On?"
+Kathleen V. Salisbury, Extension Educator, asks, "Have you ever noticed some trees hang on to their leaves after all the other have colored up and fallen to the ground?" in her article "Why Do You Just Keep Me Hanging On?"

 “…there's a reason why some leaves keep on hanging on all winter.
 Marcescence (use it 3 times in a sentence today and you own this word!) is the term for this winter retention of leaves.
 Beech and oak are deciduous native trees, losing their leaves each fall.
 But young beech, as well as their cousins [the] oaks, not to mention musclewood, witchhazels and parrotia, hang on to some of their leaves throughout the winter.
 They are marcescent.